iip-ecosphere/platform/platform/examples/examples.hm22/README.md

 The project contains an identity store (`src/main/resources/identityStore.yml`) declaring all username/password combinations as identity tokes.
 This includes now the authentication token for the broker.
 For packaging reasons, the same file must also be located in (`resources/software`).
 The build process overwrites that file by `src/main/resources/identityStore.yml`, so please make changes only in `src/main/resources/identityStore.yml`.

-Due to licensing issues, the project contains the IIP-Ecosphere fake version of RTSA.
+Due to licensing issues, the project contains the oktoflow fake version of RTSA.
 If you want to include that, copy the `resources folder` to `resources.ipr`, add your licensed RTSA/deployment there and call the build commands with `-Diip.resources=resources=%cd%\resources.ipr` on Windows or `-Diip.resources=resources=$PWD/resources.ipr`.

 ## Model modes and regression tests